Nevada Nursing home neglect

 The Center for Disease Control defines nursing home neglect as “the failure to meet an older adult’s basic needs”.
 These include food, water, shelter, clothing, hygiene, and essential medical care.
 The National Center for Victims of Crime found that 15.3 percent of elder abuse complaints in nursing homes are for neglect.
 Nursing homes can exhibit negligence in many different aspects of operations, including with maintenance, staffing, supervision, and management.
 The following outline each of these areas:

 • Maintenance: Many seniors admitted to nursing homes have issues with mobility.
 Poor maintenance can cause slip or tripping hazards and thus increase chances of injury.
 Some common issues can include broken flooring, torn and wrinkled carpeting, water leaks resulting in slippery or wet surfaces, loose or missing handrails, and lack of lighting.
 Nursing homes also have a duty to check for potential slip and fall hazards around their amenities.
 If the facility is aware of a hazard but cannot fix it immediately, they must post a warning sign or close the area off.
-If they are aware of the issue but fail to act, they can be held liable for negligence.
+Failing to address such hazards can result in legal liability, and victims may benefit from consulting slip and fall lawyers in Nevada to explore their options for compensation.

 • Staffing: A 2020 study found that 20 percent of all nursing homes were understaffed.
 It is important that nursing homes are properly staffed with enough people on duty and trained and qualified personnel present.
 Many homes fail to do this, especially at night, which is in some cases, a violation of state/county laws.
 Short-staffed nursing homes mean that there are less people present to respond if medical incidents occur.
 Additionally, low staff means that there are less hands to assist with helping move seniors between rooms or to the bathroom which can then increase the chance of falls or injuries.